Frank O'Connor

 Frank O'Connor (born Michael Francis O'Donovan; 17 September 1903 – 10 March 1966) was an Irish author and translator.
-He wrote poetry (original and translations from Irish), dramatic works, memoirs, journalistic columns and features on aspects of Irish culture and history, criticism, long and short fiction (novels and short stories), biography, and travel books, He is most widely known for his more than 150 short stories and for his memoirs.
-The Frank O'Connor International Short Story Award was named in his honour.
+He wrote poetry (original and translations from Irish), dramatic works, memoirs, journalistic columns and features on aspects of Irish culture and history, criticism, long and short fiction (novels and short stories), biography, and travel books.
+He is most widely known for his more than 150 short stories and for his memoirs.
+The Frank O'Connor International Short Story Award was named in his honour, as is the Frank O'Connor International Short Story Fellowship.

 Early life

 Raised in Cork, he was the only child of Minnie (née O'Connor) and Michael O'Donovan.
-He attended Saint Patrick’s School on Gardiner's Hill.
+He attended Saint Patrick's School on Gardiner's Hill.
 One teacher, Daniel Corkery, introduced O'Connor's class to the Irish language and poetry and deeply influenced the young pupil.
 He later attended North Monastery Christian Brothers School.

 O'Connor's early life was marked by his father's alcoholism, debt, and ill-treatment of his mother.
-His childhood was strongly shaped by his mother, who supplied much of the family's income by cleaning houses, his father being unable to keep steady employment due to alcoholism.
+His childhood was strongly shaped by his mother, who supplied much of the family's income by cleaning houses, and his father was unable to keep steady employment due to alcoholism.
 O'Connor adored his mother and was bitterly resentful of his father.
 In his memoirs, he recalled his childhood as "those terrible years", and admitted that he had never been able to forgive his father for his abuse of himself and his mother.
 When his mother was seventy, O'Connor was horrified to learn from his own doctor that she had suffered for years from chronic appendicitis, which she had endured with great stoicism, as she had never had the time nor the money to see a doctor.

 Irish nationalism

 In 1918 O'Connor joined the First Brigade of the Irish Republican Army and served in combat during the Irish War of Independence.
 He opposed the Anglo-Irish Treaty of 1921 and joined the Anti-Treaty IRA during the Irish Civil War, working in a small propaganda unit in Cork City.
-He was one of twelve thousand Anti-Treaty combatants who were interned by the government of the new Irish Free State.
-In February 1923, O'Connor was imprisoned in Cork City Gaol and in April moved to Gormanston, County Meath where he was held until just before Christmas.
+He was one of twelve thousand Anti-Treaty combatants who were interned by the government of the new Irish Free State. (see 1923 Irish hunger strikes) In February 1923, O'Connor was imprisoned in Cork City Gaol and in April moved to Gormanston, County Meath where he was held until just before Christmas.
 War is a major theme in most stories of O'Connor's first published collection, Guests of the Nation, 1931.